Knight Kiplinger: Journalism career

+Kiplinger Washington Editors, Inc., was a closely held company managed for more than nine decades by three generations of the Kiplinger family, until being sold in February 2019 to Dennis Publishing, a U.K.-based media company.
+In 2021, Future plc acquired Dennis Publishing and with it Kiplinger.

 Civic interests

-A lifelong choral singer, Kiplinger began singing at Landon School under glee club director Dr. Hugh Hayward, M.D., then continued in the Cornell Glee Club and Sage Chapel Choir, under Thomas Sokol and Donald Patterson, respectively.
+A lifelong choral singer, Kiplinger began singing at Landon School under glee club director Dr. Hugh Hayward, M.D., then continued in the Cornell Glee Club and Sage Chapel Choir, under Thomas Sokol and Donald R. M. Paterson, respectively.
 In 1972 he joined the Oratorio Society of Washington (founded a decade earlier by Dr. Hayward and later renamed The Washington Chorus), and he still sings in its bass section.
 As members of this large chorus, Kiplinger and his wife have sung in dozens of Kennedy Center performances with the National Symphony Orchestra, under such renowned conductors as Mstislav Rostropovich, Leonard Slatkin, Seiji Ozawa, Sarah Caldwell, and Karl Richter.
 They also sang on its live recording of the Benjamin Britten War Requiem, conducted by Robert Shafer, which won the 2000 Grammy award for best classical choral recording.
 Kiplinger is a trustee and past board chair of The Washington Chorus.

 “When I’m part of an artistic whole, standing in front of a demanding conductor, I forget that I’m a journalist and the boss of a company—which feels good,” he wrote in The New York Times.
 “I can rush from an interview at CNN to a chorus rehearsal, and suddenly I’m in a different world.
 Singing and yoga—these are the kinds of things that give balance to a life.”

 He has been a member of the advisory board of the Children's Chorus of Washington since its founding.
 A longtime supporter and past trustee of the Levine School of Music, a community music school, he chaired the school's capital campaign to acquire and renovate its first permanent home in Washington, D.C.

 As a trustee (and later board chair) of Landon School, he co-chaired the school's first endowment campaign.
 In 1998 he was honored with the Anthony Edward Kupka '64 Award, given annually to a distinguished Landon alumnus, and a few years later, he was given the school's W. Landon Banfield ’50 Award for outstanding service to the school.
 Kiplinger is also a member of the Cornell Council, an alumni advisory body of Cornell University.